-Requires the department of health to make an annual report to the governor on the total number of firearm injuries and deaths in this state per eport.
+Requires the department of health to make an annual report to the governor on the total number of firearm injuries and deaths in this state per 100,000 people.
+Requires the attorney general and reporter to assist the department, upon request, in collecting information necessary for the

-100,000 people.
-Requires the attorney general and reporter to assist the department, upon request, in collecting information necessary for the health information.
-House Health Committee amendment 1 (017171) requires the Department of Health (DOH) to submit an annual report to the Governor, detailing the total number of firearm injuries and deaths, as well as certain demographics, caused by firearms in this state per 100,000 people that occurred in the previous calendar year.
+Senate amendment 1 (014521) requires the department of health to ensure that the information on firearm injuries and deaths reported pursuant to the bill is produced in accordance with applicable state and federal law to maintain the confidentiality of individually identifiable health information.
+House amendment 1 (017171) requires the Department of Health (DOH) to submit an annual report to the Governor, detailing the total number of firearm injuries and deaths, as well as certain demographics, caused by firearms in this state per 100,000 people that occurred in the previous calendar year.
 Requires the Attorney General and Reporter to assist in collecting information necessary for the reports, upon request.
 Requires DOH to ensure that the confidentiality of individually identifiable health information is maintained in the department's reporting.
 Requires the report to be submitted by August 1, 2025, and by each August 1 thereafter.